microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 ```

 In a CommonJS module, this just boils down to a `require()` call, and in an ES module, this imports [`createRequire`](https://nodejs.org/api/module.html#module_module_createrequire_filename) to achieve the same thing.
-This will make code less portable on runtimes like the browser (which don't support `require()`), but will often be useful for interoperability.
+This will make code less portable on runtimes like browsers (which don't support `require()`), but will often be useful for interoperability.
 In turn, you can write the above example using this syntax as follows:

 ```ts twoslash